amw/jpeg_camera/README.md

 ## About

-JpegCamera is a JavaScript library that allows you display a camera stream on a web page and then capture, show and upload JPEG snapshots to the server.
+JpegCamera is a JavaScript library that allows you to display a camera stream on a web page and then capture, show and upload JPEG snapshots to the server.
 It uses HTML5 in Chrome, Firefox and Opera and falls back to Flash in less capable browsers.
 The video stream is placed without any UI in a container of your